aoqianlan/RPUF/README.md

-# RPUF:Predicted AD TC and CS
+# RPUF: Predicted AD TC and CS

 It was used to predict the apparent density (AD), thermal conductivity (TC) and compressive strength (CS) of rigid polyurethane foam (RPUF)

 ### Main Features

-:star2: Feature engineering (calculating foam gas production, etc.)
+- :star2: Feature engineering (calculating foam gas production, etc.)
-:star2:- Regression and classification models for performance prediction and type differentiation
+- :star2: Regression and classification models for performance prediction and type differentiation
-:star2: SHAP analysis and correlation analysis
+- :star2: SHAP analysis and correlation analysis
-:star2: Streamlit visualization interface
+- :star2: Streamlit visualization interface

 ## Installation